very-good-science/data-hazards/README.md

   - We got help from social scientists to consider what types of hazards have a good coverage of negative impacts, e.g. environmental, hazardous to human health, reinforces inequity, harmful to the implementer.
   - We got an artist to design them.
 - How it works
   - Test out by consulting social scientists (Bristol Digital Futures Institute?
-Brigstow Institute?), who are then ackknowledged on the paper.
-Similar to statistical consulting (a la Ask-JGI) for seedcorn funding.
+Brigstow Institute?), who are then ackknowledged on the data science papers that they consult on, similar to statistical consulting (a la Ask-JGI) for seedcorn funding.
+(To be clear, I am imagining they would be authors on the data hazards paper).
   - Must show the hazard label when you present (condition of funding) and when you publish.
 We provide a statement to help people interpret it.
   - If you want to do this, then this is how to join in as a social scientist/philosopher/historian, and this is how to do this as a data scientist (maybe we could have a properly ethical review panel set up).